 Now that the teacher is finished with the lecture, its time to have fun and get bloody.
-The medical student costume, this one requires a bit more freedom on your part, as students come in all shapes and sizes.
+The medical student costume requires freedom on your part, as students come in all shapes and sizes.
 Be sure to wear latex gloves, traditional medical scrubs (any color of your choice.)
 Given that this is a Halloween costume, feel free to get creative and drizzle some blood across the lab scrubs.

 To add to the sense that you are a student, carry around a clipboard with some note paper and a few medical utensils.
 Aside from these necessities, add your own sense of individual flair to the costume.

-A major part of these costumes are the fake body parts (which you should carry around in a small bucket of ice if your doing homework that night).
-Of course, these are quite complex props and could easily be bought at a local Halloween store.
+A major part of these costumes are the fake body parts (which you can carry around in a small bucket of ice) Of course, these are quite complex props and could easily be bought at a local Halloween store.
 However, if you'd like to make them your own, that's a possibility too.

-For a fake human brain, buy a head of cauliflower and slice it vertically down the center.
+For fake human brain, buy a head of cauliflower and slice it vertically down the center.
 Peep away the green leaves and you'll be left with a piece of cauliflower that looks just like a section of a brain.
 Another fun prop would be to carry around a large bucket of bloody human arms or legs, just to show off your cutting skills.